Winchester Center station: Early history

 Until 1981, the Woburn Branch diverged from the main line just north of the Winchester Center platforms.
 A short stub is still in place.

 Repair work

-Winchester Center station has not been substantially renovated since the viaduct was completed in 1957.
+Winchester Center station had not been substantially renovated since the viaduct was completed in 1957.
 In September 2008, the MBTA approved $1.4 million in platform and ramps repairs, as well as electrical and lighting work, at the station.
 The work was completed in 2010; the MBTA intended to renovate the station before the 5-year life of the platform patches was reached.

 On July 7, 2015, the Winchester Department of Public Works discovered a hole in the inbound platform, which prompted the closure of the northern 500 feet of the platform and one ramp due to concrete deterioration.
 One ramp and the remaining section of the platform remained open for service.
 The MBTA planned to make temporary repairs before the end of the year.
 Further repairs were made in 2017 to support the platforms and ramps.

+Until December 2020, a small number of Haverhill Line trains ran via the Wildcat Branch and the inner Lowell Line, making stops including Winchester Center.
+This routing was resumed in April 2021, with the trains no longer making the intermediate stops.